Children's Services Practice Notes — Return to homepage

 "Caseworkers should ask these questions on every home visit and every time we meet with a caretaker, child, or collateral" (NCDHHS, 2025).
 For example, during a visit with a youth in care, if you asked the three questions, they might share the following:

-Sometimes, youth don't feel comfortable talking to workers, so this framework can be a helpful way for them to share their worries, strengths, and needs.
+Sometimes, youth don't feel comfortable talking to workers.
+This framework can be a helpful way for them to share their worries, strengths, and needs.

 Solution-Focused Questions

-Solution-focused questions can be helpful to use within the three-column mapping questions or as you are engaging with families on initial or follow-up visits.
-For example, on an initial visit with a biological mother who left marks and bruises on her child, an exception question to ask might be, "Tell me about a time when your child wasn't minding you, and you didn't leave marks and bruises."
+Solution-focused questions can be helpful to use within the three-column mapping questions or when engaging with families on initial or follow-up visits.
+For example, on an initial visit with a biological mother who left marks and bruises on her child, an exception question might be: "Tell me about a time when your child wasn't minding you, and you didn't leave marks and bruises."
 This provides important information about whether the mother has other effective discipline methods.

-Similarly, if you asked a scaling question on an initial visit with her child about how safe he felt living with his mother, with a 1 being completely unsafe and a 10 being completely safe, and he shared he was at a 3, it would be important to ask this same question at each follow-up visit.
-The goal would be for his number to go up each time to indicate he is feeling safer.
-If that number were to go down, exploring with him what led to that number would be critical information to gather to assess and ensure safety.
+Similarly, if you asked a scaling question on an initial visit — "On a scale of 1 to 10, how safe does your child feel living with you?" — and the child shared a 3, it would be important to ask this same question at each follow-up visit.
+The goal would be for that number to go up, indicating growing safety.
+If it were to go down, exploring what led to the lower number is critical information for assessment.

 Scaling Willingness, Capacity, and Confidence

-Scaling willingness, capacity, and confidence with resource parents or kinship caregivers can be a useful tool for gathering more detailed information regarding topics such as how they feel about managing a child or youth's behavior.
+Scaling willingness, capacity, and confidence with resource parents or kinship caregivers can be a useful tool for gathering more detailed information about topics such as managing a child or youth's behavior.
+For example (NCDHHS, 2023b):

-For example, "on a scale of 1 to 10 with a 1 being completely unwilling and a 10 being completely willing, how willing are you to work with the child's behavior?"
+• "On a scale of 1 to 10, with 1 being completely unwilling and 10 being completely willing, how willing are you to work with the child's behavior?"

-"On a scale of 1 to 10, with a 1 being completely incapable and a 10 being completely capable, how capable do you feel managing the child's behavior?"
+• "On a scale of 1 to 10, with 1 being completely incapable and 10 being completely capable, how capable do you feel managing the child's behavior?"

-"On a scale of 1 to 10, with a 1 being not confident at all and a 10 being completely confident, how confident are you that the child's behavior is going to improve with the technique we discussed today?"
-(NCDHHS, 2023b).
+• "On a scale of 1 to 10, with 1 being not confident at all and 10 being completely confident, how confident are you that the child's behavior is going to improve with the technique we discussed today?"

 Three Houses

-The three houses tool can serve as a valuable visual and emotional aid to understand a child's perspective and concerns.
-For example, if you were on a visit with a five-year-old who witnessed domestic violence, the child may respond in the following way:
+The Three Houses tool can serve as a valuable visual and emotional aid to understand a child's perspective and concerns.
+For example, in a visit with a five-year-old who witnessed domestic violence, the child might respond in the following way:

 These responses illustrate how a young child might process complex emotions.
 It is important for caregivers and workers to listen carefully and provide support that helps the child feel secure and understood.